Supply Chain KPIs are Essential – The Right Ones!

-Using KPIs for performance measurement ensures that you are always evaluating your business activity against a static benchmark.
-This means that fluctuations are immediately visible and if performance moves in the wrong direction, action can quickly be taken to address the situation.
+Using KPIs for performance measurement ensures that you are continuously evaluating your business activity against a static benchmark.
+That makes fluctuations immediately visible, and if performance moves in the wrong direction, you can quickly respond.

-When a KPI shows that performance is consistently meeting or exceeding the required level, you can decide to raise the bar and set a higher standard to aspire to.
+Once a given KPI shows that performance consistently meets or exceeds the required level, you can raise the bar and set a higher target.
 For this reason, KPIs are essential for any business improvement strategy.

 In short, KPIs provide visibility of business performance and allow objective quantitative and qualitative evaluation.
-When aligned with business goals, KPIs take away the guess work and enable focus to be centred on progress towards the goals.
+When you align them with business goals, they take away the guesswork and sharpen the focus on improvement.